 STEM & DESIGN CAMP

 Robotics And Beyond does not hold a typical summer STEM camp.
-Rather than working intensely on a single topic for an entire week, students choose 2-4 topics for the week, with instruction on each topic every day.
+Rather than working intensely on a single topic for an entire week, students choose multiple topics for the week, with instruction on each topic every day.
 We offer many topics in robotics, computer science, graphic design, mechanical design and fabrication, and videography.
 This is a full day camp.
+2020 CAMP TOPICS COMING SOON!

 View details for STEM & Design Camp

-All topics are taught within view of each other in the 7,000 square foot space of the New Milford CT High School Library.
-The high ceilings, skylights and courtyard result in a highly creative space.
+All topics are taught in the New Milford CT High School Library and some classrooms.
+The high ceilings, skylights and courtyard of the library result in a highly creative space.
 Our instructors are former high school and college students and adult professionals with career experience.
 Campers gain perspective on careers and education paths to those careers and work closely with role models who are excellent role models and great sources of information.

 Arrangements can be made for late pickup on all days of camp, until 6 pm, at a cost of $10/hour.